-Scripps physicians and cancer specialists are experts in diagnosing, treating and helping to prevent anal cancer.
-U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery, including rectal cancer and other intestinal cancers.
+Scripps MD Anderson Cancer Center physicians and cancer specialists are experts in diagnosing, treating and helping to prevent anal cancer.
+U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery.

 Our cancer care teams combine expertise and compassion with the most advanced technologies to develop personalized treatment plans that target anal cancer while preserving healthy tissue.
 Our multidisciplinary, collaborative board of cancer specialists reviews the most complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Anal cancer is an intestinal cancer that starts in the anus, which is the opening at the lower end of the intestines.
 The anus is connected to the rectum by the anal canal, which goes from the rectum to the outside skin of the anus (known as the anal verge).
 Most anal cancer starts in the mucosa, the inner lining of the anal canal.